greg-raven/Uncommon-Sense/_posts/2013-01-25-the-constitution-is-the-law-of-the-land.md

 ---
-title: 'The Constitution is the law of the land'
+title: "The Constitution is the law of the land"
 layout: post
 categories:
 - Constitution